 Tiny rivulets sing in different voices.

-A softness, as if from everywhere,
+A softness, as if from everywhere,is touching the earth.

 Paths appear across the land and beckon.